zzhang83/Yelp_Sentiment_Analysis/README.md

 In this project, we are goint to use Yelp open dataset to help us determine essential factors for private businessmen opening up new restaurants such as customers’ preferences/demand, customers’ income/racial information, and seasonality in different regions in the U.S.

+At the end of our project, we expect to achieve the followings:
+1. Mapping restaurants’ geolocations with people’s income level, racial, and other information at that region to estimate the size of the potential market and people’s preference.
+2. Analyzing people’s reviews and their ratings to determine factors that competitors have an advantages of or disadvantages of.
+3. Based on the timestamp of customers’ reviews and their ratings to determine changes in people’s preference due to seasonality (spring/summer/fall/winter)